Preparing for Pregnancy

 Many couples who want a child face the problem of infertility—they have tried to conceive, but have not been able to do so.

-The monthly potential for achieving a pregnancy in the average fertile couple having unprotected intercourse is only ~ 25%.
+The monthly potential for achieving a pregnancy in the average fertile couple having unprotected intercourse is only ~ 25 percent.
 This percentage will not increase even if you have intercourse daily and it reflects human fertility potential or fecundity.

 If you have been having unprotected sexual intercourse two or three times a week at the time of ovulation, for a year or more and you are not pregnant, you may want to consider having an infertility evaluation.
 Our fertility experts can perform an evaluation to find out what is causing the infertility and what can be done to correct it.